 Top 10 Biggest Mistakes Endurance Athletes Make

 This is where it all started.
-Over 30 years ago, I wrote this using David Letterman’s “Top 10” as my inspiration.
-This content has been re-purposed and expanded in the huge Guide to Success, then simplified and condensed in the 5 Secrets to Success.
-So, take a stroll down memory lane and see how many you’ve experienced in the past.
+Over 30 years ago, I wrote this, inspired by David Letterman’s “Top 10”.
+This content was later re-purposed and expanded in the huge Guide to Success, then simplified and condensed in 5 Secrets to Success.
+So, take a stroll down memory lane and see how many of these you’ve experienced in the past.
 However, we don’t just tell you what can go wrong; each of the ten topics also provides the appropriate corrective action.
 Follow our “Less is Best” protocols and you’ll be able to Fuel Right and Feel Great, no matter what you do.

 Mistake #1: Excess Hydration

-When it comes to hydration, you can neither overload nor undersupply your body without compromising athletic performance and incurring detrimental results.
-If you don’t drink enough, you’ll suffer from unpleasant and performance-ruining dehydration.
-Drink too much, however, and you’ll not only end up with impaired athletic performance, but you may even be flirting with potentially life-threatening water intoxication.
+When it comes to hydration, you can neither overload nor undersupply your body without compromising athletic performance and causing detrimental results.
+If you don’t drink enough, you’ll suffer from unpleasant, performance-ruining dehydration.
+Drink too much, however, and you’ll not only impair performance, but you may also be flirting with potentially life-threatening water intoxication.

-Depending on conditions and body weight, 16-18 ounces (473 – 532 ml) per hour may be quite acceptable.
-A larger athlete in hot temperatures might need up to 28 ounces (828 ml) hourly.
-Our position, however, is that the risk of dilutional hyponatremia increases substantially when an athlete repeatedly consumes more than 30 fluid ounces (878 ml) per hour.
+Depending on conditions and body weight, 473–532 ml per hour may be quite acceptable.
+A larger athlete in hot temperatures might need up to 830 ml per hour.
+Our position, however, is that the risk of dilutional hyponatraemia increases substantially when an athlete repeatedly consumes more than 880 ml per hour.

 Mistake #2: Simple Sugar Consumption

-Fructose, sucrose, glucose, and other simple sugars (mono- and disaccharides) are poor carbohydrate sources for fueling your body during exercise.
-Simple sugar-based drinks or gels have to be mixed and consumed at very dilute and calorically weak concentrations to be digested with any efficiency.
-A simple sugar-based product used at an acceptably mixed concentration cannot provide adequate calories to sustain energy production, and the energy it supplies is very short-lived and fluctuates wildly.
+Fructose, sucrose, glucose and other simple sugars (mono- and disaccharides) are poor carbohydrate sources for fuelling your body during exercise.
+Simple sugar-based drinks or gels have to be mixed and consumed at very dilute, calorically weak concentrations to be digested with any efficiency.
+A simple sugar-based product used at an acceptable concentration cannot provide enough calories to sustain energy production, and the energy it does supply is very short-lived and fluctuates wildly.
 Any way you look at it, fuels containing simple sugars are inefficient and therefore not recommended during prolonged exercise.

 RECOMMENDATION: Complex carbohydrates instead of simple sugars.